 These pitching mechanics components come from the three case studies cited at the bottom of the article.
 These three studies tested over 80 softball pitchers to discover these differences.
 Here is the complete list and a detailed understanding of how they fit into the entire fastpitch delivery.

-- The Time of Landing Leg to Drive Leg Forces – High velocity pitchers will also time the peak ground reaction forces of both the landing leg load to explode and drive leg load to explode later in the movement pattern.
-It not only takes drills to teach this but more lower body power.
-The 3X Fastpitch Velocity Program will not only give you the drills to teach the movements but also the lifts and exercises to develop the elite power to enhance your load to explode movements.
+- The Time of Landing Leg to Drive Leg Forces – High-velocity pitchers will also time the peak ground reaction forces of both the landing leg load to explode and the drive leg load to explode later in the movement pattern.
+It not only takes drills to teach this but lower body power.
+The 3X Fastpitch Velocity Program will not only give you the drills to teach the movements but also the lifts and exercises to develop the elite power to enhance your load-to-explode movements.

-- More Kick to Launch Landing Leg – The more you can drive your landing leg towards the target the more stride length will be increased.
-High velocity pitchers have more stride length than low velocity pitchers.
-The other component to increase stride length is in the drive leg.
+- More Kick to Launch Landing Leg – The more you can drive your landing leg toward the target the more stride length will be increased.
+High-velocity pitchers have more stride length than low-velocity pitchers.
+The other component to increase stride length is the drive leg.

-- More Drive from Drive Leg – The drive leg is just as responsible for stride length than the landing or kick leg.
-This is the dominate component that is moving your center of mass and pitchers who can move their center of mass more explosively are the harder throwing pitchers.
+- More Drive from Drive Leg – The drive leg is just as responsible for stride length as the landing or kick leg.
+This is the dominant component that is moving your center of mass and pitchers who can move their center of mass more explosively are the harder-throwing pitchers.

 - Quicker Stop with Landing Leg – Just as important is it to move your center of mass as explosive as possible it is to brake or stop this movement immediately at front foot strike.
-High velocity fastpitch softball pitcher stop their movements even faster than in the baseball pitching delivery.
+High-velocity fastpitch softball pitcher stops their movements even faster than in the baseball pitching delivery.
 On average softball fastpitch pitchers land in 30 degrees of landing leg flexion and peak their ground reaction forces well above their body weight.